-Are you feeling less motivated to exercise right now due to the (partial) lockdown?
-I get it: facing a one hour work-out may seem overwhelming at a time when you are worrying about your loved ones, your health, the economy and the world in general.
-Not everyone is in the right headspace right now to join an online class or is even able to go outside.
+Do you sometimes feel less motivated to exercise?
+I get it: facing a one hour work-out can feel overwhelming if you have to juggle work, family and your social life.
 And while I still advise to try to get some prolonged movement in at least a few times per week, even if it is with a simple walk, there is also an easy alternative: the 5 minute workout.

 It is very simple: try to get as many 5 minute workouts in per day as possible.
 Aim for a minimum of three but if you manage to do more, even better.
 Some people set an alarm every hour or two hours, others may use a certain ‘trigger’, for example each time they get up to use the restroom or before every meal.

 A mini workout does not require any special equipment: you can use your own body weight as resistance.
 Just pick 2-4 different types of exercise to do during those 5 minutes and alternate them between each mini-workout.

 Then decide how many reps and sets to do.The specific number is not important but follow this general rule: it is better to do multiple sets of lower reps than one long set with a lot of reps.
 Try to start with 5 reps per exercise and do as many sets as possible within those 5 minutes.
 You can always work your way up to more reps per set.

 Some ideas for exercises you can do

 • any exercise that involves small weights or resistance bands